 The Master of Arts in Worship Leadership program is a unique program designed to engage worship leaders in a holistic study of Christian worship in order to educate the Church both individually and corporately in the theological and practical dimensions of worship.
 The program provides "worship leaders"-whether they are pastoral, educational, music, student (youth), or otherwise-a sound theological, transformational, and practical program for worship formation and practice.
-The program consists of 42 hours, with a pre-doctoral thesis option.
+The program consists of 42 hours, with general studies, communication ministry, and contemporary worship ministry concentrations.